node-red-contrib-oracledb-mod 0.8.0

 Prerequisites

-Before using this node, you must have the Oracle Instant Client libraries installed on the same machine that is running Node-RED.
+The rest of this section applies only if you need Thick mode (Oracle 11g, AQ, CQN, sharding).
+You must have the Oracle Instant Client libraries installed on the same machine that is running Node-RED.

 1. Download: Get the Instant Client "Basic" or "Basic Light" package for your operating system from the Oracle Instant Client Downloads Page.